Too much brine? Study highlights growing toxic brine problem

 BERLIN (AP) — The world’s thirst for fresh water is causing a salty problem.

-According to a scientific study released Monday, desalination plants worldwide are producing 142 million cubic meters (5,014 million cubic feet) of brine daily — about half more than previously estimated.
+Desalination plants around the world are producing enough brine waste to swamp an area the size of Florida with a foot of salty water every year, according to a U.N.-backed report released Monday.

-The report by researchers from Canada, the Netherlands and South Korea claims that would be enough to swamp Florida in a foot of brine every year.
+The study by researchers from Canada, the Netherlands and South Korea warned that much of the brine is being dumped untreated into the sea, and some is laden with toxic chemicals, causing harm to sea life.

-Because much of it is dumped untreated into the sea, and some is laden with toxic chemicals, the authors are calling for better brine management.
+The authors called for better brine management, particularly in countries that rely heavily on desalination for their water needs, such as Saudi Arabia, the United Arab Emirates, Kuwait and Qatar.

 Most Read Business Stories